-Autumn and winter seasons might mean cooler weather, but that doesn’t means Scotland’s offerings of outdoor art are going anywhere.
+Autumn and winter seasons might mean cooler weather, but that doesn’t mean Scotland’s offerings of outdoor art are going anywhere.
 In fact, it’s when the country really becomes filled with creative works.
 If you’re in the mood to see mind-intriguing and sense-teasing art through interactive installations and immersive technology and want to enjoy the great outdoors, Scotland has got you covered.

 We’ve rounded up nine of the best light shows around the country – all the shimmers, glimmers and twinkles anyone could ask for and more.
 Yes, Scotland knows how to put extra dazzle into the darker months.

 1. The Enchanted Forest